LongVT: Incentivizing "Thinking with Long Videos" via Native Tool Calling: Acknowledgements

 \begin{itemize}[leftmargin=*] \item \textbf{Strategic Alignment \& Motivation.} We first demonstrate the conceptual alignment between LongVT and state-of-the-art proprietary large multimodal models (LMMs) in \Cref{sec:sota_case}.
 Subsequently, we present a rigorous data contamination study in \Cref{sec:motivation_videosiah} to underscore the necessity of our proposed VideoSIAH-Eval benchmark, followed by detailed statistics of the curated dataset in \Cref{sec:detail_videosiah}.

-\item \textbf{Formulation \& Training Dynamics.} We elaborate on the theoretical formulations of our training objectives in \Cref{sec:detail_method} for both supervised fine-tuning (SFT) and reinforcement learning (RL).
+\item \textbf{Formulation \& Training Dynamics.} We present the overall framework illustration in \Cref{fig:framework} and elaborate on the theoretical formulations of our training objectives in \Cref{sec:detail_method} for both supervised fine-tuning (SFT) and reinforcement learning (RL).
 Crucially, in \Cref{sec:reflection_stat}, we visualize the ``economy of thinking''\textemdash{}a distinct evolutionary trajectory where the model learns to internalize tool usage. \Cref{sec:detail_impl} then provides the exact hyperparameters and infrastructure details for reproducibility.

 \item \textbf{Efficiency \& Qualitative Analysis.} We report a detailed inference latency comparison in \Cref{sec:efficiency}, countering the intuition that multi-turn agentic frameworks are inherently slower.
 In \Cref{sec:examples}, we provide prompt templates, diverse qualitative examples, and workflow demonstration, while \Cref{sec:failure_case} analyzes specific failure modes to highlight the importance of the cold-start training stage.